padak/crewai_demo/README.md

 6. **Feedback Processing**:
    - If approved, the job is marked as completed.
-   - If not approved, the content is regenerated with the feedback.
+   - If not approved, the content is regenerated with the feedback using a specialized crew.

 7. **Final Result**: The final content is available through the job status endpoint and a completion webhook is sent.

 ## Project Structure

-- `orchestrator_service.py`: Contains the main content creation functions
+- `orchestrator_service.py`: Contains the CrewAI implementation with agents, tasks, and crews
 - `api_wrapper.py`: FastAPI wrapper that provides the API endpoints and job management
 - `hitl_test_client.py`: Test client for the HITL workflow
 - `webhook_receiver.py`: Simple webhook receiver for testing

-- `agents/`: Directory containing the agent definitions
-- `tasks/`: Directory containing the task definitions
+The project follows CrewAI's recommended structure using the `@CrewBase` decorator along with `@agent`, `@task`, and `@crew` annotations to define the content creation workflow.

 ## Using Webhooks